tdolby-at-uk-ibm-com/ace-remoteQM-policy/README.md

 Product docs at https://www.ibm.com/docs/en/app-connect/11.0.0?topic=mq-using-remote-default-queue-manager explain this in more detail, and https://community.ibm.com/community/user/integration/viewdocument/when-does-ace-need-a-local-mq-serve also describes when a local queue manager might still be needed.
+Note that this capability is currently (as of ACE 11.0.0.12) only available for independent servers.

 For the MQ nodes, the configuration is the same as it would be for a local default queue manager: